chiemsee-computer-club/BlueC-Firmware/README.md

 # BlueC Firmware

 A decentralized network approach using LoRa. <br />
-Take a look at this incredible detailed network diagram below for further information:
+For further information, take a look at this incredible sophisticated network diagram:

 ```mermaid {theme="hand"}
 graph TD